rogerhyam/audiowand/README.rst

 Setting up a Tour build environment
 ===================================

+logic behind the instructions: every tour is separate from the original audiowand application. audiowand is under source version control, tours are not, or not yet. for each tour, we create a cordova application, we clone into it the audiowand sources, most of audiowand is kept linked to the git repository, and we will update it whenever necessary, parts we copy into the project, and by doing so we separate it from version control.

 * Use Cordova CLI to build the app
   * https://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html
 * Create a Cordova application e.g.
-  * `cordova create glasshouses uk.org.rbge.hyam.audiowand.glasshouses Glasshouses`
+  * ``cordova create glasshouses uk.org.rbge.hyam.audiowand.glasshouses Glasshouses``

-    this will create a `glasshouses` directory at your current location.
+    this will create a ``glasshouses`` directory at your current location. the rest of the instructions assume that your project directory is the work directory.
 * Add the media plugin and others (`cordova plugin add <name>`)

   *  cordova-plugin-background-audio 1.0.0 "background-audio"